 Romania is an interesting destination that offers something for travelers.

-Nature tours filled with amazing scenery, cultural tours about traditional Romanian way of life or city exploring for urban enthusiasts.
+Nature tours filled with amazing scenery, cultural tours about the traditional Romanian way of life, or city exploring for urban enthusiasts.

 And the great thing about it is that is quite safe to explore.

 There are no major conflicts or political instability.